Concepts

 Decision

-A Decision is the ad market's answer to a Slot: Fill if an ad is available, or No-Fill if there is no match under the current rules.
+A Decision is the configured ad path's answer to a Slot: Fill if an ad is available, or No-Fill if there is no match under the current rules.

 The active cs_declaration points back to the privacy profile described in Consent and CS.